Visit the Andamooka open-air sculpture studio between 2pm - 3pm daily

 Artist bio, Cal the Stoner

-Cal the Stoner is an artisan stonemason turned sculptor and inventor of the sculptural technique, intricarved.
-Intricately carved stone sculpture.
+Cal the Stoner is an artisan stonemason turned sculptor and creator of the sculptural technique, Intricarved stone sculpture.

 Over the many years working and travelling Australia Cal had been pondering… he needed a sculptural technique to commence the host of creative concepts that were persistently fermenting.